Pinecroft: The Powel Crosley Estate

 Dwight James Baum (1886-1939) was a talented architect who specialized in residences and worked primarily in modern interpretations of traditional styles.
 His major works include the Sarasota home of circus magnate John Ringling, the West Side YMCA in New York City, the Federal Building in Flushing, New York, and several buildings on the campus of Syracuse University, his alma mater.
 He had a strong interest in historic preservation, photographing historic buildings and writing articles on the subject.
 Baum worked primarily along the eastern seaboard from New England to Florida.

 Garden Restoration Project

 Mercy Health Systems was an excellent steward of the house and is to be commended for their community minded actions such as placing the property on the National Register of Historic Places.
 The gardens were beyond the scope of their use or mission and were altered to ease maintenance costs.
-Cincinnati Preservation Association is working to restore the gardens to support the event center financial plan and to reestablish an important cultural landscape.
+With a generous grant from the Carol and Ralph V. Haile/US Bank Foundation, Cincinnati Preservation Association is working to restore the gardens to support the event center financial plan and to reestablish an important cultural landscape.

 The Baum garden design at Pinecroft is well documented.
 The drawings, planting lists, letters, and on-site features will guide the restoration of the gardens.
-This large courtyard layout is based on an Italian garden theme commonly added to Tudor estates.
-Hedges formed a rectangular border.
+The large courtyard layout is based on an Italian garden theme commonly added to Tudor estates.
+Hedges form a rectangular border.
 Flowing trees, scrubs and bushy plantings added color and mass behind the hedge.
 Originally a swimming pool provided the central focus.
-This will be replaced by a crushed limestone court that has edging in the material and form of the pool coping.
 Steps of bluestone and brick piers will be reconstructed from plans and photographs.